Dayyan Eng: Career

 In 2015, Eng was invited to be on the five-member jury of the prestigious China Film Director's Guild Awards.

 In 2017, Eng directed the indie fantasy-comedy Wished (Chinese: 反转人生; Pinyin: Fan Zhuan Ren Sheng) (co-written by Justin Malen), which beat local box office estimates at the time to gross RMB$70 million in two weeks.
 It held the highest audience scores across the top four ticketing platforms for local comedies released that crowded summer, and gained a total of 100,000,000 paid views across China's top three online movie platforms in just over a fortnight.
 Wished starred Xia Yu, Yan Ni, K-pop star Victoria Song along with cameos from China's biggest names including Daniel Wu, Wang Baoqiang, Bao Bei'er.
 The film went on to win a Golden Angel Award at the 2017 Chinese American Film Festival, and Best Fantasy Film and Best Director awards (in addition to wins in several other major categories, including Best Actor/Actress, Best Editing, Best VFX) at the 2018 Los Angeles Film Awards and New York Film Awards.
 It was an official selection at the 37th Hawaii International Film Festival.
 The film was optioned in 2019 to be remade into a Hollywood film, with Eng attached to executive produce.

-Eng divides his time between Beijing and Los Angeles.
+Eng divides his time between Los Angeles and Beijing.
 He is multilingual, and reads and writes English, Chinese, and Persian.